openaccessapp/Documentation/README.md

 ## How does it work?

-The AccessApp consists of three Apps——AccessApp Visitor, AccessApp Place(s) and AccessApp Administrator.
+The AccessApp consists of three Apps——

+- AccessApp Visitor
+- AccessApp Place(s), and
+- AccessApp Administrator.

 There is additionally AccessApp Server.